History of Mahabalipuram

 Nobody knows for sure when people established a port in Mahabalipuram.
 And no one knows how did they call this city.
 But already some 2000 years ago it was inhabited and was an international trade port.
 Many authors have mentioned a large and important port in this area under different names, e.g. Ptolemy (2nd century AD) mentioned a large port in this area named Melange.

 The famous structures of Mahabalipuram were created in the times of the Pallava kingdom (275 – 897 AD).
-The rulers of this dynasty had ancestors from South East Asia and promoted international trade between the fast developing kingdoms of South East Asia in the present day India, Indonesia, Thailand, Cambodia, and Vietnam.
+The rulers of this dynasty had ancestors from South East Asia and promoted international trade between the fast-developing kingdoms of South East Asia in present-day India, Indonesia, Thailand, Cambodia, and Vietnam.

 Pallava kingdom was an influential, wealthy state where literacy, art, and architecture developed.
 Many cultures and many states have shaped the immense cultural heritage of present-day India, but the Pallava kingdom is one of the most important.

 The capital city of Pallavas was the majestic Kanchipuram but the main port was Mahabalipuram which is located some 60 – 70 kilometers from Kanchipuram.

 According to ancient authors, numerous ships arrived in Mahabalipuram, each of them filled with valuable cargo – heaps of gemstones, lots of gold and other valuables.
 Many Pallava traders lived in other countries and many foreigners lived in Mahabalipuram.

 Much of the wealth was invested in exquisite architecture of Mahabalipuram: one after another in Mahabalipuram appeared sophisticated temples and other structures.
 Up to this day, there have been preserved some 400 monuments of art, history, and architecture, some of them of world importance to the arts and history.

 Rock-cut architecture in the times of Mahendravarman I and Narasimhavarman I